sakaki-/genpi64-overlay/README.md

 * **sys-apps/rpi3-spidev**
   * Provides a `udev` rule for SPI access on the RPi3; ensures that the `/dev/spidevN.M` devices are read/write for all members of the `wheel` group, not just `root`.
 Originally installed by the `pitop` USE flag on `rpi-64bit-meta`, it has since been superseded by `rpi-spi`, above.

-* **sys-apps/rpi3-zswap**
-  * Activates the `zswap` kernel facility to transparently compress, and cache in RAM, pages that are being evicted to swap.
-Can significantly improve responsiveness of the RPi3 (and smaller-memory variants of the RPi4) when a number of large applications are open.
-Configured via `/etc/conf.d/rpi3-zswap`.

 * **sys-boot/rpi3-64bit-firmware** [upstream](https://github.com/raspberrypi/firmware)
   * Provides the firmware and config files required in `/boot` to boot the RPi3/4 in 64-bit mode.
 Does not provide the kernel or DTBs (see `sys-kernel/bcmrpi3-kernel<-bis>-bin`, above, for that).
 A weekly check is made to see if a new tag has been added to the official [`raspberrypi/firmware/boot`](https://github.com/raspberrypi/firmware/tree/master/boot) upstream, and, if so, a matching ebuild is automatically created here.
 With the `dtbo` USE flag off (as forced [by the profile](https://github.com/sakaki-/genpi64-overlay/blob/master/profiles/targets/rpi3/package.use/rpi3-64bit-firmware), currently), does _not_ provide or populate the `/boot/overlays` directory - this then being the responsibility of the binary kernel package.